JohnnyNT/microSlider/README.txt

 == Description ==

-This is a simple WordPress slider plugin that you can use to add image sliders to your website.
+This is a fast and simple WordPress image slider plugin that you can use to add image sliders to your website.
 It use minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
-Just place the shortcode wherever you want and it's ready to go!
+Just create a new sloder, place the shortcode wherever you want and it's ready to go!
 Based on a JS slider library flickity.

 == Installation ==

 1. Upload `microslider` plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place the shortcode wherever you want to display the slider
+3. Place the shortcode wherever you want to display the slider

 == Frequently Asked Questions ==

 = Where to change/remove images? =

 Settings -> microSlider

 == Screenshots ==